 If you are insulin resistant the foods you eat will be more readily stored into fat and not into muscle.
-Insulin resistance can result from a host of different reasons, but here are the main ones: Chronic inflammation, poor sleep, not enough movement throughout the day, limited cold exposure, a diet high in processed sugar and carbs, and not enough strength training.
+Insulin resistance can result from a host of different reasons, but here are the main ones:

 When you are insulin resistant you have higher circulating levels of blood sugar for a prolonged amount of time.
 This is because after eating a meal, the nutrients and carbs cannot be stored in the muscle as efficiently as someone who is more sensitive.
 The carbs which have been converted into glucose, stay in your bloodstream and cause blood sugar levels to be elevated.
 Your nutrient transport system is backed up and your body diverts nutrient storage into fat cells because it is ineffective at storing nutrients into the muscle (1).
 This also prevents your muscles from growing because amino acids, the building blocks of muscle, have trouble getting into the muscle.

-How to Improve Insulin Sensitivity/Control Blood Sugar:
+How to Improve Insulin Sensitivity and Control Blood Sugar Levels: